Canadian Library Association Book of the Year for Children Award

-The Canadian Library Association Book of the Year for Children Award is a literary award that annually recognizes one Canadian children's book.
-The book must be written in English and published in Canada during the preceding year (and nominated by the end of November).
-The writer must be a citizen or permanent resident of Canada.
+The Canadian Library Association Book of the Year for Children Award was a literary award given annually to recognize a Canadian children's book.
+The award was given to a book written in English by a citizen or permanent resident of Canada and published in Canada during the preceding year.

-The Book of the Year for Children Award is administered and presented by the Canadian Library Association/Association canadienne des bibliothèques (CLA).
-It was inaugurated in 1947 by an award to Roderick Haig-Brown for Starbuck Valley Winter and it has been presented to one book every year without exception from 1963.
+The award was administered and presented by the Canadian Library Association (CLA) until the organization disbanded in 2016.
+It was inaugurated in 1947 by an award to Roderick Haig-Brown for Starbuck Valley Winter and it was presented to one book every year without exception from 1963 to 2016.
+As of 2016, two Book of the Year for Children criteria were "appeal to children up to and including age 12" and "creative (i.e., original) writing (i.e., fiction, poetry, narrative, non-fiction, retelling of traditional literature)".

-The companion CLA Young Adult Book Award has been presented annually from 1981.
-As of 2016, two Book of the Year for Children criteria are "appeal to children up to and including age 12" and "creative (i.e., original) writing (i.e., fiction, poetry, narrative, non-fiction, retelling of traditional literature)".
+The companion CLA Young Adult Book Award was presented annually from 1981.
 Corresponding criteria for the YA Book Award are "[appeal] to young adults between the ages of 13 and 18" and "fiction (novel, collection of short stories, or graphic novel)".
 Two books have won both the children's and young-adult awards (below).